alterphp/EasyAdminExtensionBundle/README.md

 #### Per entity field role permissions in form

-You can also define role permissions per entity field in form:
+You can also define role permissions per entity field in form :

 ```yaml
 easy_admin: